Beginners who think running is an easy fat-burner must be warned: It is not for the faint of heart.

 Swedish is what you get from a therapist if you prefer a light, relaxing massage.
 The superficial strokes may not be designed to break up adhesions or scar tissues, but they’re still an essential part of sports massage.

-This type of massage is ideally given before a running event, a time when an athlete feels the most tension.
+This type of massage is ideally given prior to a running event, a time when an athlete feels the most tension.
 Swedish provides relaxation to help a runner focus and manage anxiety.

 Trigger Point Therapy.